squid-cache/squid-cache.github.io/SquidFaq/SystemWeirdnesses.rst

 user account for Squid and set ''cache_effective_user'' to that.
 Alternately you can change the UID for the ''nobody'' account from 65535 to 65534.

-Another problem is that Red``Hat 5.0 Linux seems to have a broken ''setresuid()'' function.
-There are two ways to fix this.
-Before running configure:
-{{{
-% setenv ac_cv_func_setresuid no
-% ./configure ...
-% make clean
-% make install
-}}}

-Or after running configure, manually edit include/autoconf.h and change the HAVE_SETRESUID line to:
-{{{
-#define HAVE_SETRESUID 0
-}}}

-Also, some users report this error is due to a NIS configuration problem.
-By adding ''compat'' to the ''passwd'' and ''group'' lines of ''/etc/nsswitch.conf'', the problem goes away.
-(
-[mailto:acli@ada.ddns.org Ambrose Li]).

 [mailto:galifrey@crown.net Russ Mellon] notes